 - 2 tablespoons chopped pimento (from a jar, drained)

 - 1 cup mayonnaise (or as desired to moisten the ingredients)

 - 1/2 teaspoon kosher salt (or to taste)

 - dash freshly ground black pepper

-Cut the tops off peppers and scrape out the seeds and membranes.
+- Cut the tops off peppers and carefully scrape out the seeds and ribs.
 Put the peppers in a large saucepan and cover with water.
-Bring to a boil, reduce heat to low, and simmer for about 10 minutes, or until just tender.
+Place the pan over medium-high heat and bring to a boil.
+Reduce the heat to low; and simmer for about 8 to 10 minutes, or until the peppers are just tender.
 Drain well.

-Fill the peppers and place them in the prepared baking dish.
-Pour a small amount of hot water in the baking dish, enough to cover the bottom.
+- Fill the peppers and place them in the prepared baking dish.
+Pour about 1 cup of hot water into the baking dish, or just enough to cover the bottom.